Baarle: History

-Dutch trading law applies to the Dutch parts of the town.
-Belgian trading laws apply to the Belgian parts of the town.
+Dutch trading law applies to the Dutch parts of the town and Belgian trading law applies to Belgian territory.
 Differences in the laws have long encouraged smuggling, but European integration, especially since 1993, has made it much less relevant.
 After the Second World War many people smuggled butter from the Netherlands into Belgium.
 In modern times many people still buy fireworks in Belgium and smuggle them into the Netherlands.

 Economy

 The areas of Baarle-Nassau and Baarle-Hertog are essentially agrarian in character, although there is some industrial activity.
 The complex situation led to smuggling becoming a significant source of income in this area.
 The middle class also profited from the exceptional situation.
 There is an expensive and busy selection of shops.
 There are also numerous parks in the vicinity.

-As predicted, the population of Baarle, for the first decade of the 21st century, shows a downward trend.
+The population of Baarle, for the first decade of the 21st century, shows a downward trend.